letscloud-community/letscloud-openapi-gpt/README.md

 ### **Common Issues**

 **"Authentication failed"**
-- **Private GPT**: Check if your API key is correctly configured in the GPT settings
+- Check if your API key is correctly configured in the GPT settings
-- **Public GPT**: Check if your API key is correct and provided without any prefix
 - Try regenerating your API key in your LetsCould dashboard
+- Ensure you followed the [GPT Duplication Guide](GPT_DUPLICATION_GUIDE.md) correctly

 **"No servers found"**
 - Verify your account has active servers